 “Photography is a language of emotion and action photography captures motion which is emotion,” Elisabeth continues to describe her love of photography.
 “A photograph allows a person to see something from a point of view they wouldn’t see otherwise.”

 Combining a Love of Icelandic Horses and Photography

 Spending years sharing the joy and excitement of the Icelandic Horse launched her into capturing that love in photography.
 “I want to share the same joy and excitement I have for the Icelandic Horse by capturing what I see and sharing it with others, bringing them joy,” explains Elisabeth.

 Elisabeth has been on several treks and comes home with truly beautiful photographs.
-Iceland can only be accessed by vehicle around the perimeter.
+Accessing Iceland by vehicle is only possible around the perimeter.
 The only access to the interior is via horse trek.
 The island is relatively small so changes in scenery come often.
-There are also many thermal energy spots which contrasts with the cold tundra landscape, thus the land is literally known as fire and ice.
-This contributes to beautiful and unique light changes providing for dramatic photos.
+A variety of interesting thermal energy spots contrast with the cold tundra landscape.
+Thus the land is literally known as fire and ice.
+This contributes to beautiful and unique light changes, providing for dramatic photos.

-Elisabeth is Available to Capture You and Your Horse in Action
+Elisabeth Haug is Available to Capture You and Your Horse in Action

 All photos courtesy of Elizabeth Haug.
 You can see more of her photos in our article on Horse’s Noses.